Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
 Show details

 Admissions: Above average.
-The occupancy rate is quite low.
+The occupancy rate is quite low and the offer rate is quite high.
 There is no compulsory entrance exam.

-Attainment: About average.
-Up to age 16 it is about average, while at ages 16-18 it is above average.
-(This doesn't take into account pupils' prior performance.
-For that, see Progress.)
+Progress: About average.
+Up to age 16 it is below average, while at ages 16-18 it is about average.
+(This takes into account pupils' prior performance.
+For information about actual grades, see Attainment.)

 Attendance: Below average.
 Pupil absence rates and the incidence of persistent absence are both quite high.